Nova Scotia Road Trip For Adventurous Romantics

 Stroll Colorful Lunenburg Streets

-A UNESCO World Heritage town, Lunenburg tells the story of the Canadian Maritimes through its still operating fishing fleet and prismatically colored array of harbor-side homes.
-And, though it’s fabulous Fisheries Museum of the Atlantic.
+A UNESCO World Heritage town, Lunenburg tells the story of the Canadian Maritimes through its still-operating fishing fleet and a prismatically colored array of harbor-side homes.

 Fisheries Museum of the Atlantic Lunenburg NS